4.95 from 17 votes

 • Then, remove the cake from the fridge and apply a thick coating of frosting.

-• Place some frosting in a piping bag and pipe on top of the cake.
-Top with raspberries.
+• Place the remaining frosting in a piping bag and pipe on top of the cake.
+I used a tip 4B.
+Top with raspberries and sprinkle with chopped almonds.

 Notes